 Visit Us for More Information About Dermaplaning and Scar Reduction

 If you have scars that are lowering your self-esteem and making you uncomfortable in social situations, dermaplaning for scar reduction might be an option.
-Consider us here at SkinMD Seattle in Seattle, WA.
+Consider us here at SkinMD Seattle for acne scar treatment in Seattle, WA.
 Contact us today to schedule your consultation!